-Equity Eligible Contractor applicants will be required to complete the following certification in addition to the Approved Vendor attestation.
+Equity Eligible Contractor applicants will be required to complete the certification in Appendix A of this Guidebook in addition to the Approved Vendor attestation.
 This document must be completed by each owner or board member in the organization used to establish EEC status.
 Each certification must be signed by both the certifying owner or board member, and an authorized representative of the Approved Vendor.